 If all goes well, this will start up the container in interactive mode, and you will automatically get logged into it.
 Your terminal prompt will change to something like this:

-At this point you can use classic shell commands to explore the container and see what's in there, if you like.
+At this point, you can use classic shell commands to explore the container and see what's in there.

 5. Run a GATK command in the container